connctd/ESP-Air-Quality/README.md

 | red      | EEPROM failure |

-### Gauge Only
+### Gauge Blinking Only (Half of the LED-Ring)
-In contrast to complete red blinking LED-rings, a half blinking LED ring indicates Errors related to the connected Sensors.
+In contrast to the red blinking LED-ring, a half blinking LED-ring indicates errors related to the connected sensors.

 | color    | error            |